FirelyTeam/firely-docs/vonk/configure.rst

 *	Change the setting for :code:`Default` from ``Error`` to the level you need, from the choice of ``Verbose``, ``Debug``, ``Information``, ``Warning``, ``Error`` and ``Fatal``.

-You can override the minimum log event level to include lower level events, or to specify a higher level with the ``Override`` setting for ``MinimumLevel``.
+You can deviate from the default mimimum level for specific namespaces.
 You do this by specifying the namespace and the log event level you would like for this namespace, for example::

 	"MinimumLevel": {